serpro69/semver.kt/semantic-versioning/README.md

 ### Manual Testing

-To publish plugin and dependencies locally, run `./gradlew publishToMavenLocal publishAllPublicationsToLocalPluginRepoRepository`, which will publish dependencies to local maven directory (e.g. `~/.m2/repository`), and the plugin to `./build/local-plugin-repo`.
+To publish plugin and dependencies locally, run `./gradlew publishToMavenLocal publishAllPublicationsToLocalPluginRepoRepository` (or use the `make local`), which will publish dependencies to local maven directory (e.g. `~/.m2/repository`), and the plugin to `./build/local-plugin-repo`.

 Once that's done, one can set up gradle to fetch the plugin from local sources by updating `settings.gradle.kts`: